StefanoConsonni/StefanoConsonni/README.md

 <h1 align="center">Hi 👋, I'm Stefano</h1>
 <h3 align="center">A passionate developer from Italy</h3>

 I graduated from a coding bootcamp and I've been coding for the last 15 months.
 I began with HTML, CSS and Javascript, and then I started learning and developing projects in React, Node.js, Express.js and MongoDB.
-I also developed a project in a team of five using the php framework Laravel and MySQL.
+I also developed an ads web application in a team of five people using the php framework Laravel and MySQL.

 * 🌍  I'm based in Toulouse, France
 * 🖥️  See my portfolio at [Link (coming soon)](http://github.com/StefanoConsonni)